Fox attacks woman in Brunswick mobile home park before being killed with help from neighbor

 Lindsay said foxes will be protective of their young and may bark or try to divert a human away from the den.
 A fox that is acting more aggressive, trying to initiate contact with humans or acting lethargic is likely sick with rabies, distemper or another disease, he said.

-“If you see them and they start coming towards you and overtly attacking you, that is something that is generally not a defensive maneuver,” Lindsay said.
+“If you see them and they start coming toward you and overtly attacking you, that is something that is generally not a defensive maneuver,” Lindsay said.

 The southern Midcoast saw its first rabid fox encounter of 2021 in January when a grey fox tried to bite two children in their West Point Road backyard in Phippsburg before it was shot by the children’s grandfather.